Image

 • There is safety in numbers.
 Stay with a group when on the street or leaving bars and clubs.
 Be cautious about leaving a bar or club with a stranger.
 A rule of thumb is that if you feel “unsure” about someone, rely on that instinct and do not go with that person.

-Anyone who is confronted by scammers or anyone who knows of an elder who was approached by scammers are strongly advised to contact the police.
+Anyone who is confronted by scammers or anyone who knows of an elder who was approached by scammers is strongly advised to contact the police.
 Reports can be made at any SFPD District Station or by calling Dispatch at 1-415-553-0123 and requesting an officer to take a report.

 Cantonese or Mandarin speakers can leave tips on a special tip line by calling 1-415- 558-5588.
 Information can also be called into the Anonymous Tip Line at 1-415-575- 4444 or via Text a Tip by texting a message to TIP411 and beginning the message with SFPD.